 Magic mushrooms are just as unpredictable as other drugs.
 The amount of psilocybin a mushroom contains can vary a lot, so it’s hard to anticipate the intensity of the effects or how long it will last.
 In rare cases, use can lead to seizures or heart problems.

 Another big risk is that magic mushrooms look very similar to other poisonous mushrooms, and making that mistake can lead to severe illness, organ damage, and even death.

 The National Poisons Centre has some helpful resources for dealing with mushrooms.
 If someone has eaten an unknown mushroom, immediately call them on 0800 POISON / 0800 764 766 for specific advice on what to do.
 Don’t wait for symptoms to start!

-Another thing to be aware of is "wood lovers paralysis" where muscle weakness or a complete loss of co-ordination and motor function occurs a few hours after taking magic mushrooms.
+Another thing to be aware of is wood lovers paralysis, a phenomenon where muscle weakness or a complete loss of co-ordination and motor function occurs a few hours after taking magic mushrooms.
 Very little is known about this condition, but a particular species of mushrooms that grows on wood is thought to be responsible for it.

 While no drug use is safe, there are some steps that can help reduce the risks:

 - Avoid mixing drugs as the combined effects can be unpredictable and increase risk.